chicus12/beedoo-desktop/README.md

 # status-taskbar
-A server status ticker that docks within your taskbar
+A server status checker ticker that docks within your taskbar